Shubh-411/foodoraApp/README.md

 - Page Loads > API > Render the API Data
 - Page Load > Render UI > API Call > Render the API data // this approach is better and better User experience

-# To bypass CORS install CORS plugin
+# To bypass CORS install CORS plugin in Browser

 // While loading the if delay is there Showing the #Spinner is not the good way.

 # Instead use Shimmer ui - it is basically skeleton or fake ui

 # useState : whenever the state state changes it refreshes the component and it trigger the reconciliation cycle

+# filterData from API

+Episode : 7

+# Rounting : Two types of Routing in web apps.

+- Client Side Routing : is all the components are already loaded into our app.
+So we don't make any network calls while moving/changing the page.
+- Server Side Routing : is you make a network call and that about.html page is coming from server.

+# useRouteError : to render error message it is react-router provided Hook.